Branched It\^o formula and natural It\^o-Stratonovich isomorphism: The It o formula

-where \(F(\bY)\) is defined according to \eqref{eq:fContr} and the integral is defined thanks to \Cref{lem:int}. \end{definition} Unlike the case where the equation is driven by the paths \(X^\alpha\), the Davie expansion of the solution to \eqref{eq:rde} requires a bit more care since the map \(h\mapsto\langle \bY,h\rangle\) will not be induced by a pre-Lie morphism (see \Cref{prp:prelie.vf}).
+Unlike the case where the equation is driven by the paths \(X^\alpha\), the Davie expansion of the solution to \eqref{eq:rde} requires a bit more care since the map \(h\mapsto\langle \bY,h\rangle\) will not be induced by a pre-Lie morphism (see \Cref{prp:prelie.vf}).
 Nonetheless, we can make use of the pre-Lie structure of vector fields to obtain a recursive formula for the coefficients.
+In order to keep a compact notation, we set